 - Make sure you plan enough downtime in between daily, weekly, and monthly scheduled events.

 Vision problems and sensitivities to smells, sounds, and tastes

-- Install smoke alarms with voice commands in your home if your Military Service Member is experiencing problems with their sense of smell.
+- Install smoke alarms with voice commands in your home if your Service Member is experiencing problems with their sense of smell.

 - Set up an area in your home that’s low stimulation with adjustable lighting and simple decor.

 - Help your family choose the maximum volume for the TV when everyone is home.

 - Set quiet hours in your home, where everyone agrees to turn off the TV, keep voices low, and use earbuds or headphones while listening to music.

 - Decide which herbs and spices are suitable for family meals, especially if your Warfighter is sensitive to certain smells or tastes.